How to Use the Filtering Tools

 7. After defining each filter, click Save

-8. In the left-hand drop down menu, choose whether you want to apply ANY or ALL of the filter conditions to your report
+8. In the Filter Conditions menu, choose whether you want to apply ANY or ALL of the filter conditions to your report

-9. Click Apply to Summary to view your Filter Report
+9. Click the blue Apply to Summary button to view your Filter Report

 Was this guide helpful?